Xilinx/graffitist/README.md

 | `RuntimeError: Bad magic number in .pyc file` | Use correct Python version; see [Requirements](#requirements)
 | `tensorflow.python.framework.errors_impl.NotFoundError: graffitist/kernels/quantize_ops.so: undefined symbol: _ZN10tensorflow22CheckNotInComputeAsyncEPNS_15OpKernelContextEPKc` | Use correct TensorFlow version; see [Requirements](#requirements)
 | `tensorflow.python.framework.errors_impl.NotFoundError: graffitist/kernels/quantize_ops_cuda.so: undefined symbol: _ZN10tensorflow22CheckNotInComputeAsyncEPNS_15OpKernelContextEPKc` | Use correct TensorFlow version; see [Requirements](#requirements)
+| `ImportError: libcublas.so.9.0: cannot open shared object file: No such file or directory` | Use correct CUDA version with TF for GPU; see [Requirements](#requirements)
-| `RecursionError: maximum recursion depth exceeded in comparison` | Stack limit set to 3k (default: 1k) to avoid stack overflows for lack of tail-call optimization in Python; contact us
+| `RecursionError: maximum recursion depth exceeded in comparison` | Stack limit set to 3k (default: 1k) to avoid stack overflows for lack of tail-call optimization in Python; [get in touch](https://github.com/Xilinx/graffitist/issues/new)

 [[back to ToC]](#contents)